evanwills/regex-multi-tool/README-repeatable.md

 2. __`label`__: {string} _[required]_ The text visible to the user
 3. `default`: {boolean} _[optional]_ Whether or not this field/option
    is checked/selected by default

-__NOTE:__ If there is a `GET` variable matching the ID of the field
-          and the value of that `GET` variable matches the value of the option, then that option will be checked/selected by default.

 -----

 ## Using the values from extra input fields